 Fiat-collateralized stablecoins are the most popular stablecoins in the market.
 They are directly pegged to fiat currency at a 1:1 ratio, such as the aforementioned USDT and USDC.
 The drawbacks of this type of stablecoin include centralization, lack of transparency, and the absence of reserve funds and guaranteed token redemption.
 Questions regarding whether the USD reserves are sufficient, whether issuing empty tokens could create market bubbles, the security of USD reserves, and the risk of misappropriation of collateral continue to raise concerns.

-Cryptocurrency-collateralized stablecoins are similar to fiat-collateralized stablecoins but differ in using cryptocurrencies as collateral, as seen with DAI.
+Cryptocurrency-collateralized stablecoins are similar to fiat-collateralized stablecoins but differ in using cryptocurrencies as collateral, as seen with USDS.
 The collateral itself is a decentralized cryptocurrency, which addresses credibility issues.
 This method enables users to create stablecoins by locking up collateral exceeding the total stablecoin amount.
 However, the challenge lies in the collateral itself, which is a digital asset prone to significant price fluctuations and lacks resilience against unforeseen events.

 Algorithmic stablecoins, also known as non-collateralized stablecoins, do not require collateral or any other valuable assets for backing.
 Their value pegging is entirely achieved through algorithms and smart contracts.
 Smart contracts manage the supply of issued tokens, and stable prices are maintained through the deflationary/expansionary nature of the token supply, as seen in CrvUSD, FEI, and more.
 The downside of these stablecoins is that stability is usually maintained by centralized mechanisms, and monetary policies remain complex, unclear, unproven, with potentially inadequate incentive measures.
 Most projects of this type experience high volatility, and extreme situations can lead to price declines or even collapses, as seen in May 2022 when Luna's algorithmic stablecoin, UST, collapsed.